sebbert/fuse-gulp-rollup-babel/README.md

 ## Using it

 Run `gulp watch` to watch for changes to files in the `js` folder.
 When a change occurs, rollup and babel will run, and your transpiled, concatenated JS file will end up as `js-build/app.js`.
-This will in turn trigger an update in the Fuse preview simulator.
+This will in turn trigger an update in the Fuse preview simulator if it's running.

 The entry point is `js/app.js`, which means that only this file will be able to export objects to fuse.